Green Lantern: Rebirth: Plot

 The Green Lantern of Earth, Kyle Rayner, crashes at Highway Hill on Earth in a spacecraft, mumbling to the two hikers who find him, "It has a name".
 His power ring begins speaking, "Parallax is coming…"

-A series of strange and disturbing incidents then begins to occur.
-Jordan, pronouncing judgment on the villain Black Hand, becomes unable to focus clearly, and senses that something is wrong, telling his friend Oliver Queen (a.k.a.
+Several strange and disturbing incidents begin to occur.
+Hal Jordan, pronouncing judgment on the villain Black Hand, becomes unable to focus clearly, and senses that something is wrong, telling his friend Oliver Queen (a.k.a.
 Green Arrow), "None of this should have happened.
 This isn't me.
 This isn't who I am."
-The shape-shifting Vuldarian physiology of former Green Lantern Guy Gardner begins going haywire.
+Meanwhile, Guy Gardner begins losing control of his Vuldarian shapeshifting abilities.
 Coast City, long destroyed, suddenly reappears to two pilots flying over it, though the only building that is restored is Hal Jordan's old home.

 When confronted, Jordan tells the Justice League that he is not responsible for the restored Coast City.
-Suddenly, Stewart goes berserk, attacking the other heroes, his ring now intoning, "Parallax is coming".
-Meanwhile, at the Justice League Watchtower on the Moon, the emergency power ring that Jordan once gave Green Arrow duplicates itself, and flies to Gardner's finger, restoring him as a Green Lantern.
+Suddenly, John Stewart goes berserk, attacking the other heroes, his ring now intoning, "Parallax is coming."
+Meanwhile, at the Justice League Watchtower on the Moon, the emergency power ring that Jordan once gave Green Arrow duplicates itself and flies to Gardner's finger, restoring him as a Green Lantern.

 Back at Highway Hill, the extraterrestrial Green Lantern Kilowog appears, and inexplicably attacks Kyle Rayner.
 However, Ganthet, one of the Guardians of the Universe, appears to stop Kilowog, attempting to protect the coffin, which it is revealed holds the corpse of Hal Jordan.
 He and Kilowog engage in a fierce battle, and Rayner himself feels something within his ring attempting to take over his will, much as with Stewart and Kilowog.
 Ganthet teleports Rayner and Jordan's corpse to the Watchtower.
 Meanwhile, Jordan investigates the appearance of his old apartment building, where he is confronted by the Parallax version of himself, who engages in a battle of wills with the Spirit of Vengeance bonded to Jordan's soul.